-Taking advantage of balance transfer offers to save on interest charges has been popular for many years.
+Taking advantage of balance transfer credit card offers to save on interest charges has been popular for many years.
 But considering today's economy, are they still a viable option?
 Many financial groups that offer credit cards, like Bank of America, have increased their balance transfer fee from 3% to 4%.

-Curtis Arnold, Founder of Cardratings.com and author of the book "How You Can Profit from Credit Cards" believes balance transfers can still be worthwhile.
+Curtis Arnold, Founder of Cardratings.com and author of the book "How You Can Profit from Credit Cards" believes balance transfer credit cards can still be worthwhile.
 However, he does offer specific warnings and safeguards for using a balance transfer.

 Mike: Curtis, even though credit card rates and fees are rising, do you continue to support the utilization of balance transfer offers?